bellcom/display/README.md

 ### Installation - step 3 - Using Lets encrypt - Certbot for SSL
 Lets encrypt needs a valid domain.
 As does this installation. :-) Lets encrypt could be blocked by your domain owner
-To install via lets encrypt with a valid domain for your server do:
+To install via lets encrypt with a valid domain for your server do (follow instructions):

 ```bash
 certbot